 Sales people are paid to go out and sell, which should be their primary focus.
 You need to minimize distractions and make sure that they have the necessary tools, resources, incentives, and support to succeed.
 However, sales reps also need to realize that they work for a company, not for themselves, and that the company has specific goals, objectives, processes, and preferred ways of doing things.
 It might not always make sense to everyone, but that’s immaterial.

 Unless your company is relatively new, you likely have a mix of long- and short-tenured sales reps.
 Those with many years (even decades) of experience may bristle at the notion of doing things differently.
 Many see themselves as being above the change and immune to conformity.
 You can choose to ignore this group and hope that they don’t cause trouble.
 However, they could be quietly (or noisily) subversive and encourage their younger, more impressionable peers not to bother complying with the desired changes.

 In their defense, they’ve likely been around long enough to experience numerous change management programs, many of which fizzled.
 It’s understandable that they’d be frustrated with yet another change initiative.
 But it’s not up to them.
 To be a successful employee, you need to follow the rules and abide by the expected behaviors and guidelines set out for you by the company.

 You can’t just announce a change program and then sit back and watch it unfold.
 As mentioned earlier, you need to provide the necessary tools, resources, and support for your people, which will help them transition to the new way of doing things.
-This could also include new or additional training programs for everyone or for those who need extra help.
+This could also include new or additional sales training programs for everyone or for those who need extra help.
 But if some remain stubbornly attached to the old ways, you’ll need to be prepared to take disciplinary action, which could ultimately include letting them go.